abhaygoel14/Covid19IndiaTracker_bot/README.md

 2.Check out the graph of recent trends of COVID from 2020 - 2021.

-Challenges yet to be solved :

-1: Covid Bot is sending notification for every 2 min of particular district on a particluar date.
-Need to optimize the bot in such a way that it loop stop as soon as someone in the group send command "Stop".

 Check out the video for better understanding how it works: